Doctor of Medicine: India

-The MBBS (Bachelor of Medicine/Bachelor of Surgery) degree represents the first (undergraduate) level of training required to be licensed as a physician (other degrees in alternative medicine are present like BAMS, BHMS, BSMS etc.) and the MS or MD degree is a postgraduate degree, representative of speciality training.
+The MBBS (Bachelor of Medicine/Bachelor of Surgery) degree represents the first (undergraduate) level of training required to be licensed as a physician (other degrees in alternative medicine are present like BAMS, BHMS, BSMS etc.)

+The MS or MD degree is a postgraduate degree, representative of speciality training.
 The equivalent training in the US or Canada would be the completion of a medical (post-graduate) degree.
 Eligibility for the MS or MD course is restricted to medical graduates holding the MBBS degree.